-Kashan, the house of scented rose water locates in Isfahan province and is one of the most attractive historical cities in Iran.
+Kashan, the house of scented rose water is located in Isfahan province and is one of the most attractive historical cities in Iran.
 The geographical location of Kashan has made this city the usual first stop for tourists after Tehran.

-One of the oldest residences in Iran, Tape Sialk (Sialk Hill) remained from Elamite civilization, more than 8000 years old, is located suburb this city.
+One of the oldest residences in Iran, Tape Sialk (Sialk Hill) remained from Elamite civilization, more than 8000 years old, is located suburb of this city.
 The eighteenth-century magnificent historic houses, reflect Kashan as a wealthy city on the ancient silk road.
-The texture of this city architecture and the stunning nature of the Maranjab Desert at nearest vicinity are some parts of the Kashan's sights.
+The texture of this city architecture and the stunning nature of the Maranjab Desert in the nearest vicinity are some parts of the Kashan's sights.